Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-unlit-color.md

     ![Base Color property on a Material](Images/shader-examples/urp-material-prop-base-color.png)

-    The `_BaseColor` property name is a reserved name.
-When you declare a property with this name, Unity uses this property as the [main color](https://docs.unity3d.com/ScriptReference/Material-color.html) of the Material.
+    The `_Color` property name is a reserved name.
+When you declare a property with this name or a property with `[MainColor]` attribute, Unity uses this property as the [main color](https://docs.unity3d.com/ScriptReference/Material-color.html) of the Material.

 2. When you declare a property in the Properties block, you also need to declare it in the HLSL code.